Bantu peoples of South Africa: Musangwe

-Chiefdom
+Sociopolitical organisation

 It is well documented in the Apartheid legislation, that the white minority, government regime – recreated and used the "traditional" Chiefdom-ships system to be the National Party's power reach, and even increased the Chiefdom-ships' powers over the Bantu-speaking peoples of South Africa for the Apartheid government's interests.
 This was after colonial regimes and subsequent South African governments before formal Apartheid, had initiated the taking of most of South African land from the indigenous peoples.
 Most of South African land began being made an exclusive possession of only white minority Europeans in South Africa legislatively by 1913.

 Until very recently, South African Bantu-speaking communities were often divided into different clans, not around national federations, but independent groups from some hundreds to thousands of individuals.
-The smallest unit of the political organizational structure was the household, or kraal, consisting of a man, woman or women, and their children, as well as other relatives living in the same household.
+The smallest unit of the political organisational structure was the household, or kraal, consisting of a man, woman or women, and their children, as well as other relatives living in the same household.
 The man was the head of the household and often had many wives, and was the family's primary representative.
 The household and close relations generally played an important role.
-Households which lived in the same valley or on the same hill in a village were also an organizational unit, managed by a sub-chief.
+Households which lived in the same valley or on the same hill in a village were also an organisational unit, managed by a sub-chief.

 Chiefdom-ship was largely hereditary, although chiefs were often replaced when not effective.
 In most clans the eldest son inherited the office of his father.
 In some clans the office was left to the oldest brother of the deceased chief, and after his death again the next oldest brother.
 This repeated until the last brother died.
 Next was the eldest son of the original chieftain; then the oldest one of the brothers as the leader.

 The chief was surrounded with a number of trusted friends or advisors, usually relatives like uncles and brothers, rather than influential headmen or personal friends.
 The degree of the democracy depended on the strength of the chieftain.
 The more powerful and more influential a chieftain was, the less the influence of his people.
 Although the leader had much power, he was not above the law.
-He could be criticized both by advisors as well as by his people, and compensation could be demanded.
+He could be criticised both by advisors as well as by his people, and compensation could be demanded.
 The people were divided into different clans or tribes which had their own functions, laws, and language.

 Time-reliant traditions

 Xhosa calendar

 Xhosa people historically and traditionally based their agricultural time on reliable star systems.
-When these traditions are aligned with the Gregorian calendar system the Xhosa year begins in June and ends in May when the Canopus star (in UCanzibe) becomes visible in the Southern hemisphere, this signaled their time for harvesting.
+When these traditions are aligned with the Gregorian calendar system the Xhosa year begins in June and ends in May when the Canopus star (in UCanzibe) becomes visible in the Southern Hemisphere, this signaled their time for harvesting.